briankoksal/C/note05.md

 When an array name is passed to a function, what is passed is the location of the initial element.
 Within the called function, this argument is a local variable, and so an array name parameter is a pointer, that is, a variable containing an address.
-We can use this fact to write another version of strlen, which computes the length of a string.
+We can use this fact to write another version of `strlen`, which computes the length of a string.

 	/* strlen: return length of string s */ int strlen(char *s)
 	{